jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Rehab Facility For Physical Health: Number Of Nights

  ```u5c```

 **Description/Question:** [...nights were you in a residential, nursing home, or other rehabilitation facility for your physical health?]
 During the past xx days (since last assessment), how many . . .
 [Write 0 days if you have not had this experience]